cameroncuster/caffe_assessment/README.md

 where they live there is little to no internal documentation found in the Caffe source code.
-The code appears to have lots of tests written for it in the source, but there is no documentation describing what any of the tests are actually testing.
+The code appears to have lots of tests written for it in the source, but there is no documentation describing what any of the tests are testing.
 At the surface the project appears to be well documented and satisfactory of coding standard, but seeing the actual source code the Caffe project does not appear to be well-documented.
-The claims made by the Caffe team about their standards for contribution, coding style, and testing give the appearance of a great software product; however, the source code yeilds a different appearance.
-The code in the source is not well-documented, descirbed, or human readable.
+The claims made by the Caffe team about their standards for contribution, coding style, and testing give the appearance of a great software product; however, the source code yields a different appearance.
+The code in the source is not well-documented, described, or human readable.
 All of the code is difficult to understand and not "self- describing."